minio/minio/docs/sts/tls.md

 ```
 > Observe the `Subject: CN = consoleAdmin` field.

 Also, note that the certificate has to contain the `Extended Key Usage: TLS Web Client Authentication`.
 Otherwise, MinIO would not accept the certificate as client certificate.

 Now, the STS certificate-based authentication happens in 4 steps:

- 1. Client sends HTTP `POST` request over a TLS connection hitting the MinIO TLS STS API.
+- Client sends HTTP `POST` request over a TLS connection hitting the MinIO TLS STS API.
- 2. MinIO verifies that the client certificate is valid.
+- MinIO verifies that the client certificate is valid.
- 3. MinIO tries to find a policy that matches the `CN` of the client certificate.
+- MinIO tries to find a policy that matches the `CN` of the client certificate.
- 4. MinIO returns temp.
+- MinIO returns temp.
 S3 credentials associated to the found policy.

-The returned credentials expiry after a certain period of time that can be configured via
-`MINIO_IDENTITY_TLS_STS_EXPIRY` - for example: `export MINIO_IDENTITY_TLS_STS_EXPIRY=30m`.
-By default, the temp.
-S3 credentials are valid for 1 hour.
-The minimum expiration is 15 minutes.
+The returned credentials expiry after a certain period of time that can be configured via `&DurationSeconds=3600`.
+By default, the STS credentials are valid for 1 hour.
+The minimum expiration allowed is 15 minutes.

 Further, the temp.
 S3 credentials will never out-live the client certificate.
-For example,
-if the `MINIO_IDENTITY_TLS_STS_EXPIRY` is 7 days but the certificate itself is only valid
-for the next 3 days, then MinIO will return S3 credentials that are valid for 3 days only.
+For example, if the `MINIO_IDENTITY_TLS_STS_EXPIRY` is 7 days but the certificate itself is only valid for the next 3 days, then MinIO will return S3 credentials that are valid for 3 days only.

 ## Explore Further
 - [MinIO Admin Complete Guide](https://docs.min.io/docs/minio-admin-complete-guide.html)